 Most importantly, is safety a big issue with you?
 PR is hardly a low crime island.
 Your safety depends upon your knowledge of local situations.
 SO earn what to do and what not.

 A. If the ocean is an absolute priority you might want to spend a month in a highrise condo in Luquillo, with a rental car, to explore with..
-'Playa Azul' is by the sea, is a gated community, guard at the gate.. can walk to some things. great beach. just a little town but an easy drive to lots of things. ( Do NOT be fooled by false advertising and rent a condo in LOIZA. no, no!)
+'Playa Azul' is by the sea and has a guard at the gate.. can walk to some things. great beach. just a little town but an easy drive to lots of things. ( Do NOT be fooled by false advertising and rent a condo in LOIZA. no, no!)
 In the hills above Luquillo you will find the best of all locations, cooler but with easy access to beaches.

 B. Rincon on the far east end of PR has a lot of 'expats', big waves in the winter, a surfers paradise, has become gentrified and no longer inexpensive.

 C. Old San Juan is great for walking and culture, no easy beach to get to.

 D. Aibonito is the perfect climate ( in the mountains) but difficult to get to a beach, great, in fact terrific, for gardening.
 Good health care, good shopping in nearby Cayey.
 Aibonito is probably the best choice for a mountain town.. second to that would be Adjuntas area, but more remote and not for older people.

 All of these towns have surrounding areas with much higher elevations: (up to 4,000 ft.)

 1. Aibonito... best climate, nicest town, reasonable access to San Juan.
 (1,982 ft.)

 2. Barranquitas ..
 Also a 'get away' for San Juanjeros, (1,978 ft.),

 3. Orocovis ..
 Reasonable access to San Juan (1,683 ft.)